brianloveswords/django-obi/README.md

 # Django Open Badge Integration

 ## Overview

-You'll need to modify your settings file and include something resembling the
+Step 0: Clone this repo somewhere in your django app's path and enable it in your setting file's `INSTALLED_APPS`.

-following:
+While you're mucking around in there, include an additional setting, something resembling the following:

 ```python
 MOZBADGES = {